GlobalFishingWatch/pipe-template-python/README.md

 ## Setup

 The pipeline reads it's input from BigQuery, so you need to first authenticate with your google cloud account inside the docker images.
-To do that, you need to run this command and follow the instructions:
+If you have already authenticated another pipeline that uses this same structure and the docker volume `gcp` exists, you don't need to do anything.
+Otherwise you need to run the following two commands and follow the instructions:

 ```
+docker volume create --name=gcp
 docker-compose run gcloud auth application-default login
 ```